Woodland station: Commuter station

-Conversion to trolley service
+Conversion to streetcar service

-In June 1957, the Massachusetts Legislature approved the purchase of the branch by the M.T.A. from the nearly-bankrupt New York Central Railroad for conversion to a trolley line.
+In June 1957, the Massachusetts Legislature approved the purchase of the branch by the M.T.A. from the nearly-bankrupt New York Central Railroad for conversion to a streetcar line.
 Service ended on May 31, 1958.
 The line was quickly converted for trolley service, with bare platforms and small shelters at each station.
 The new Woodland station was built somewhat to the east of the original station, as the latter was surrounded by a golf course with no room for a parking lot.
 Because of this, the station building was not torn down like most on the line were.
 The branch reopened with trolley service on July 4, 1959.
 The M.T.A. was folded into the Massachusetts Bay Transportation Authority (MBTA) in August 1964.

 Woodland is one of only four of Richardson's B&A stations, and the only one of his Newton Circuit stations, to survive past the 1960s.
 It was added to the Newton Railroad Stations Historic District in 1976, but has fallen into disrepair.
 It sits on the grounds of the Woodland Golf Club, which uses it as a storage space.

 In October 1997, Woodland was identified as a possible site for a parking garage to replace its 450-space surface lot.
 After numerous delays, the MBTA signed a ground lease agreement with a private developer in 2004.
 Under the terms of the agreement, the developer paid for the construction of a 548-space parking garage, accessible platforms, and entrance road to the station in exchange for rights to construct a transit-oriented development with rental apartments on the former parking lot.
 The new platforms and garage opened in March 2006; the Arborpoint at Woodland Station development broke ground in April 2006 and opened in October 2007.